Rosenkrands/create-github-repo/how_to_setup.md

 # How to set up a new GitHub repository

 The approach taken in this guide is to first create a local folder in which would act as the working directory.
 Then initializing a Git repository in this directory and thereafter creating a repository in GitHub.
-The GitHub repository will then be added as a remote origin using the command line, in this case GitBash.
+The GitHub repository will then be added as a remote origin using the command line, in this case Git Bash.

 ## Create a local folder

 Go to the place on your computer where you want to place the working directory, for example the desktop.
 Press `ctrl + shift + n` to create a new folder, call the folder the name of the project.
 Preferably lowercase with no spaces.